Layered, Overlapping, and Inconsistent: A Large-Scale Analysis of the Multiple Privacy Policies and Controls of U.S. Banks: Findings

 Our cookie script analysis revealed that 1,454 banks' websites (70.1\%) contained third-party cookies, and 1,252 of them (60.4\%) specifically included third-party marketing cookies (see Table~\ref{tab:thirdpartycookies}).
-These findings sharply contrast with banks' respective disclosures: only 184 websites (14.7\% of 1,252 banks with third-party marketing cookies) mentioned any practice of allowing marketing cookies.
+However, among the 1,252 banks with third-party marketing cookies, only 184 websites (14.7\%) disclosed any practice of allowing marketing cookies.
 Interestingly, we also found that of the 225 banks that disclosed allowing marketing third-party cookies, 41 (18.2\%) did not actually have such third-party cookies on their website.
 This discrepancy may stem from vague or incomplete disclosures.
-Banks often fail to specify who receives cookie data, making it difficult to determine the true scope of their sharing practices or whether third parties are involved in marketing activities. \looseness=-1
+Banks often fail to specify who receives cookie data, making it difficult for consumers to determine the true scope of their sharing practices or whether third parties are involved in marketing activities. \looseness=-1

-\subsubsection{CCPA Privacy Controls}
+\subsubsection{CCPA privacy controls}

 We assessed whether the banks that are required to provide CCPA do-not-sell/share opt-out based on their sharing disclosures provided an opt-out link and responded to GPC signals (see Table \ref{tab:ccpa}).
 200 banks explicitly stated that they do not sell/share personal information under CCPA.
 Interestingly, several of these still provided an opt-out link (18) and respected GPC signals (21).
-Either these banks are taking extra precautions to avoid being perceived as non-compliant with the CCPA, or their explicit assertion to not share/sell may not reflect their actual practices.
+Either these banks are taking extra precautions to avoid being perceived as non-compliant with the CCPA, or their explicit assertion not to share/sell may not reflect their actual practices.
 Of the 45 banks that did acknowledge to sell/share data under CCPA, 22 (48.9\%) failed to implement required opt-outs.
-Only 13 (28.9\%) provided an opt-out link and 22 (48.9\%) respected GPC signals.
+Only 13 (28.9\%) provided an opt-out link, and 22 (48.9\%) respected GPC signals.
 We also found a few banks that made no statements about selling/sharing under CCPA in their policies, yet still provided a do-not-sell/share opt-out link (10) or respected GPC signals (17).
 This inconsistency raises concerns that these banks may be engaging in CCPA-covered data sharing without transparently disclosing such practices in their privacy policies, or may be implementing opt-outs they are not required to provide.\looseness=-1